getgrav/grav-learn/pages/12.migration/01.wordpress/docs.md

 [https://github.com/SiteBeez/wordpress-wp2grav-markdown-exporter](https://github.com/SiteBeez/wordpress-wp2grav-markdown-exporter)

-Please read the [Plugin Documentation](https://github.com/SiteBeez/wordpress-wp2grav-markdown-exporter/blob/master/README.md) to understand how the export works and how you can tweak it to work with your specific WordPress Installation.,
+Please read the [Plugin Documentation](https://github.com/SiteBeez/wordpress-wp2grav-markdown-exporter/blob/master/README.md) to understand how the export works and how you can tweak it to work with your specific WordPress Installation.